 Effective from 1 January 2018, the Group has adopted IFRS 9, the standard replacing IAS 39.
-The Group has assessed the classification and measurement of each of its financial asset based on the contractual cash flow characteristics of the asset and the Group's business model for managing the asset.
-As a result of this assessment and the transition to Fair Value accounting of debtor loans, the Group has recognised on 1 January 2018 a transition adjustment in retained earnings of €128m, net of tax of €18m (see note 26).
+The Group has assessed the classification and measurement of each of its financial assets based on the contractual cash flow characteristics of the asset and the Group's business model for managing the asset.
+As a result of this assessment and the transition to Fair Value accounting of debtor loans, the Group has recognised on 1 January 2018 a transition adjustment in retained earnings of \notin 169m, net of tax of \notin 21m (see note 25).

-On 15 March 2018, the Board of NAMAI declared and approved a dividend payment of €0.891 per share, amounting to €0.454m.
+On 15 March 2018, the Board of NAMAI declared and approved a dividend payment of $\in 0.891$ per share, amounting to $\in 0.454$ m.
 The amount of the dividend per share was based on the ten year Irish government bond yield as at 31 March 2018.
 The dividend was paid to the holders of B ordinary shares of NAMAI only, the private investors, who have ownership of 51% in the Company.
 No dividends were paid to the A ordinary shareholders, NAMA the Agency, which has a 49% ownership in the Company.